 While the D.C.
-Circuit stands alone in holding invalid the Board's exercise of the quorum provision in section 3(b), that Court's opinion has a significant impact given that any party dissatisfied with a Board order or opinion has the right to appeal to the United States Court of Appeals for the D.C.
+Circuit stands alone in holding invalid the Board's exercise of the quorum provision in section 3(b), that court's opinion has a significant impact given that any party dissatisfied with a Board order or opinion has the right to appeal to the United States Court of Appeals for the D.C.
 Circuit.
 See 29 U.S.C. § 160(f).

-Laurel Baye is unique in the delegation cases in that the petitioner did not challenge the merits of the underlying order, but only the Board's authority to enter the order at all.
+In Laurel Baye, the petitioner did not challenge the merits of the underlying order but only the Board's authority to enter the order at all.
 See 564 F.3d at 470.
 Laurel Baye based its invalidity argument on two rationales.
 First, "it contend[ed] that the Board has no authority to delegate its power to a three-member group that it knows will be acting as a two-member group due to expected term expiration."
 Id. at 472.
 And second, Laurel Baye argued that "even if the Board could make the initial delegation, that delegation cannot survive the loss of a quorum on the Board itself."
 Id.
-Because the Court agreed on the second argument, it did not reach the first.
+Because the court agreed on the second argument, it did not reach the first.
 Id.

-Based on the plain language of section 3(b), the Court focused on the requirement that "the Board quorum requirement must be satisfied 'at all times'" and that, if a quorum is delegated to a delegee group, the quorum for that group is two, rather than three.
+Based on the plain language of section 3(b), the court focused on the requirement that "the Board quorum requirement must be satisfied 'at all times'" and that, if a quorum is delegated to a delegee group, the quorum for that group is two, rather than three.
 Id. (quoting 29 U.S.C. § 153(b) (emphasis added by court)).
 The court then concluded that: